PhD student positions in Neurobiology at Tel-Aviv University (conducted at Sheba)

 The Psychology Department at the Hebrew University of Jerusalem is at the forefront of psychological research and is committed to excellence in research and in both graduate and undergraduate teaching.
 Candidates are expected to have a PhD and post-doctoral training in relevant fields, and to show extensive research experience in behavioral neuroscience (in rodents).
 Interested candidates should submit a letter of application, curriculum vitae, a statement of research and teaching interests, a sample of reprints and preprints and three letters of reference.

-Applications should be submitted by October 1st 2014.
+Applications should be submitted by September 15, 2015.

 Postdoctoral Research Fellow